2025-ilaria/project-/conclusion.md

 While many well-known cultural heritage sites were already documented with detailed metadata, finding a meaningful gap required careful exploration.
 Discovering that
 Teatro Massimo di Palermo, despite its status, lacked substantial structured data was both surprising and motivating.

-**📌 How we overcame it**➡️Doing research and running SPARQL queries on ArCo
+**📌 How we overcame it** ➡️ Doing research and running SPARQL queries on ArCo.

 ---
 **🔍 SPARQL AND SEMANTIC EXPLORATION**